KhoaHDLe/Hemorrhage-Detection/README.md

 ![image](https://user-images.githubusercontent.com/50160174/66179970-58cc6900-e6ae-11e9-8e5e-0dc7483c0d75.png)

-There are 2,761 instances of epidural hemorrage types in the train data set There are 32,564 instances of intraparenchymal hemorrage types in the train data set There are 32,122 instances of subarachnoid hemorrage types in the train data set There are 42,496 instances of subdural hemorrage types in the train data set There are 23,766 instances of intraventricular hemorrage types in the train data set There are 97,103 instances of any hemorrage types in the train data set
+There are 2,761 instances of epidural hemorrage, 23,766 instances of intraventricular hemorrage, 32,122 instances of subarachnoid hemorrage, 32,564 instances of intraparenchymal hemorrage, 42,496 instances of subdural hemorrage and 97,103 instances of any hemorrage types in the train data set.

 __Insights__